liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-fixing-upgrade-problems/01-intro.markdown

 continuing.
 Initiate this step to remove all the problem markers.

 Great!
-You've fixed all the upgrade problems that could be automatically detected by the Code Upgrade Tool.
+You've fixed all the upgrade problems that could be automatically detected by the Upgrade Planner.
 Next, you'll take a deeper look at resolving project dependency errors.